The Political Spectrum

 The Four Parties

-We can further subdivide the political spectrum to segregate the moderate from the extreme positions, resulting in four "parties," from right to left: reactionaries (absolutists), conservatives, liberals, and radicals.Rohmer, Friedrich.
+Thus, the political spectrum reflected four "parties," from left to right: radicals, liberals, conservatives (aristocrats), and reactionaries (absolutists).Rohmer, Friedrich.
 "Die Vier Parteien."
 Lehre von den politischen Parteien.
 1844. "[I]t is not arbitrary to apply the same labels to parties in various European countries, regardless of their national labels.
 By this I mean the well-known words, 'radical,' 'liberal,' 'conservative,' (also 'aristocratic'), 'absolutistm' (or, 'reactionary'), and 'moderate,' terms which all European languages use to describe a general intellectual or aspirational tendency which transcends local peculiarities and local origins."

 Ideologies